John-Hennig/Subsy/docs/tutorial.md

 ```

 But it is a linked list.
 That is, it provides additional funtionality
-to get from one subtitle to the next one, or to the previous one.
+to go from one subtitle to the next one, or back to the previous one.
 ```python
 >>> subtitle = subtitle.next
 >>> subtitle